tidepool-org/donor-data-pipeline/src/README.md

 1. In the terminal, navigate to the **src** directory
 2. Run `python donor_data_pipeline.py`
 3. When prompted, enter the user id of the Tidepool account you want to have processed

 Now just wait for the pipeline to finish processing and that's it!
 Your processed data will be located in a newly created pipeline export folder.
 See the next section for more details.

+**Batch Download Data**

+1. In the terminal, navigate to the **src** directory
+2. Run `python accept_new_donors_and_get_donor_list.py` - this creates the file: data/PHI-YYYY-MM-DD-donor-data/PHI-YYYY-MM-DD-uniqueDonorList.csv
+3. Open `batch-get-metadata.py` and insert the unique donor list file path into the `phi_donor_list` variable's read_csv function
+4. Run `python batch-get-metadata.py` - this creates the file `PHI-batch-metadata-YYYY-MM-DD.csv`
+5. Open `batch-get-donor-data.py` and insert the metadata filepath into the variable `chosen_donors_file`
+6. Run `python batch-get-donor-data.py` and wait for all data to be downloaded into the new folder PHI-YYYY-MM-DD-csvData.
+Data is saved in gzip compressed format by default.

 ### Pipeline Output